gmedina-de/Fluentness/README.md

 or a [pull request](https://github.com/germede/Fluentness/compare) directly on GitHub.
 Give a star if you enjoy this project.
 Contact me if you have any idea on how to improve it.

 ## Attributions
-This project uses the following open-source software:
+This project relies on the following open-source technologies:
 - [OpenJDK](https://openjdk.java.net/), currently language level 8
 - Apache [Maven](https://maven.apache.org/)
 - [OpenGL](https://www.opengl.org/) and its libraries [LWJGL](https://www.lwjgl.org/) and [GLFW](https://www.glfw.org/)